d1618033/python-redfish-utility/docs/slate/source/includes/_ilocommands.md

 - **--filter=FILTER**

 Optionally set a filter value for a filter attribute.
 This uses the provided filter for the currently selected type.

-Note: Use this flag to narrow down your results.
+NOTE: Use this flag to narrow down your results.
 For example, selecting a common type might return multiple objects that are all of that type.
-If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties Usage: --filter [ATTRIBUTE]=[VALUE]
+If you want to modify the properties of only one of those objects, use the filter flag to narrow down results based on properties Usage: --filter [ATTRIBUTE]=[VALUE].

 - **-j, --json**